 The Malvinas is the Spanish name for the Falkland Islands.
 These are a group of islands, the East of which were settled by the French in 1764 (East Falkland Island) and the west settled by the British in 1765 (West Falkland Island).
 The British claimed sovereignty over the entire island group.
+The Islands may well have been first discovered in 1421 by the Chinese.
 The Spanish purchased East Falkland Island from the French in 1766.
 In 1770 the Spanish attacked West Falkland, taking control of the entire group but in 1771 they withdrew under threat from the British, recognising the right of the British to remain in West Falkland in 1775.
 The Islands are 460km away from the South American mainland, well beyond any normal territorial limits of any country.
+The Argentine claim to the Islands originates in a brief occupation of East Falkland 180 years ago by the State of Buenos Aires which was one of the states that claimed to rule the United Provinces of South America during the Civil War of the 1830s.

 "In 1831, Luis Vernet seized three American vessels (Breakwater, Superior and Harriet) hunting seals in Falklands waters, confiscating their catch and arresting their crews.
 Vernet returned to the mainland, bringing senior officers of the American vessels to stand trial for violating restrictions on seal hunting.
 The American consul protested violently against the seizure of American ships and the USS Lexington sailed to the Falklands.
 The log of the Lexington reports only the destruction of arms and a powder store, though in his claim against the US Government for compensation (rejected by the US Government of President Cleveland in 1885) Vernet stated that the settlement was destroyed.[4]
 The Islands were declared free from all government, the seven senior members of the settlement were arrested for piracy[5] and taken to Montevideo,[3] where they were released without charge on the orders of Commodore Rogers.[6].
 The Lexington also removed the entire administration and most of the population of the Falklands [7].(Wikipedia)"

 In 1832 the State of Buenos Aires sent a military governor to the Islands to found a penal colony but the troops under his command mutinied.
 The British military arrived on 20 December 1832 and re-established British rule and imposed order.
-Vernet was invited to return to the Falklands but as the United Provinces disintegrated in 1831 was unable to do so.
-Argentina claims the Falkland Islands because the State of Buenos Aires was in control of the Islands from 1829 to 1832 and the Argentines conquered the later Republic of Buenos Aires, who could resume the claim, in the late 1850s.
+Vernet was invited to return to the Falklands but, as the United Provinces had disintegrated, was unable to do so.
+Argentina claims the Falkland Islands because the State of Buenos Aires was in control of the Islands from 1829 to 1831/32 and the Argentines conquered the later Republic of Buenos Aires, who could resume the claim, in the late 1850s.
 The Argentine claim is a claim to "spoils of war".

 So, except for a few weeks of dubiously legal rule the East Falklands has not been Argentine but successive "Argentine" governments have claimed sovereignty over the whole Falkland Islands for almost two hundred years.
 The West Falkland Islands have always been British.